syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 #### LostFocus

-If the validation mode is LostFocus, the value will be validated when the editor lost its focus.
+If the validation mode is `LostFocus`, the value will be validated when the editor lost its focus.
 By default the [ValidationMode] is `LostFocus`

 #### PropertyChanged

-If the validation mode is PropertyChanged, The value will be validated immediately when it is changed.
+If the validation mode is `PropertyChanged`, the value will be validated immediately when it is changed.

 #### Manual

-The value should be validated manually by calling the [SfDataForm.Validate] or [SfDataForm.Validate(new List<string>())] method.
+If the validation mode is `Manual`, the value should be validated manually by calling the [SfDataForm.Validate] or [SfDataForm.Validate(new List<string>())] method.

 The following code validates the value of all the properties in the data object:

 {% tabs %}
-{% highlight c# %}
+{% highlight C# %}

 this.dataForm.Validate();